Prerequisites

 Creating IAM Credentials

-Fileloom needs IAM credentials with permission to upload files:Open IAM Console
+Fileloom needs IAM credentials with permission to upload files:1

 Go to the AWS IAM Console.